 From experience, I can tell you if you can get a seat close to the water’s edge at Nang Nual, it’s a great place to watch the Pattaya New Year fireworks.

-Is Walking Street Expensive?
+Walking Street Prices

 Compared to other nightlife zones such as Soi 7 & 8, Soi 6, and the nightlife zones in the vicinity of Soi Buakhao, Walking Street is generally more expensive.